nicomazz/benza/README.md

                └── chat
                     └── chat_page.dart                - Chat page for the group that current user is in └── groups
-                     ├── create_group_page.dart       - The left-most tab on the navbar/lets you create a group
+                     ├── create_group_page.dart       - Create a group
-                     ├── group_detail_page.dart       - Appears when you tap on a specific group from the list ├── group_list_item.dart
+                     ├── group_detail_page.dart       - View of one group (tap one of the groups from the list) ├── group_list_item.dart         - Elements of the list (includes map tile, group name, people inside etc.)
-                     └── group_list_page.dart
-               └── login
+                     └── group_list_page.dart         - The page that the list is displayed on └── login
                      ├── login_page.dart
                      └── signup_page.dart